-The information given is based on data available for the material, the components of the material, and similar materials.
+The information given is based on data for the material, components of the material, or for similar materials, through the application of bridging principals.

 ECOTOXICITY

 Material -- Expected to be toxic to aquatic organisms.
 May cause long-term adverse effects in the aquatic environment.